Weak lensing of strong lensing: beyond the tidal regime: Measuring LOS flexion in strong lensing images

 \section{Measuring LOS flexion in strong lensing images}

 At this stage, a natural question to ask is whether the LOS flexion can be measured from strong-lensing images, as it could give us extra information about the matter distribution around the line of sight, especially since flexion is sensitive to the small scale distribution of matter \cite{Bacon_2006}.
 Of course, this will depend on its magnitude; if the LOS flexion is too small, it will have a correspondingly small effect on a given lensing image, and we might not be able to measure it.
-To assess the measurability of the LOS flexion, we generate strong lensing images using the software \lenstronomy \cite{Birrer:2018xgm, Birrer2021}, limiting our analysis to Einstein rings, and perform Markov chain Monte Carlo~(MCMC) parameter inference to recover the parameters that were used to create the image in the first place, similarly to what was done in \cite{Hogg_2023}.
-To do this, we have implemented the LOS flexion formalism in \lenstronomy.
-The code is currently available on Github in a branch called \texttt{los-flexion}.\footnote{\url{https://github.com/TheoDuboscq/lenstronomy/tree/los-flexion}.} The use of the LOS flexion in \lenstronomy is similar to that of the LOS shear, with the user simply needing to call the relevant lens model profile and define the corresponding LOS parameters.
+To assess the measurability of the LOS flexion, we generate strong lensing images using \lenstronomy, limiting our analysis to Einstein rings, and perform Markov chain Monte Carlo~(MCMC) parameter inference to recover the parameters that were used to create the image in the first place, similarly to what was done in \cite{Hogg_2023}.
+To do this, we use the LOS flexion formalism we have implemented in \lenstronomy mentioned in \cref{sec:LOStheory}.
+The use of the LOS flexion in \lenstronomy is similar to that of the LOS shear, with the user simply needing to call the relevant lens model profile and define the corresponding LOS parameters.